 Now, that you’ve driven potential leads to your site, it’s up to the site to capture the leads.
 Otherwise, it’s all been a futile effort.
 There are 3 Black Holes into which leads can fall, and if you don’t fix them, you’ll waste valuable time and effort and not get sales.

-The 3 Black Holes of Lead Loss
+The 3 Black Holes of Lead Generation Loss

 - Lost traffic – how many came and went?
 It’s possible that what was promised in the post wasn’t delivered by the website.
 This increases your bounce rate which affects your SEO.

 - Lost customers – captured leads who were not nurtured properly – aka, lack of follow-up.
 Email automation will solve this problem.

 When a visitor lands on your site, it should be clear what you want them to do.
 Don’t make them think!
 You have only a few seconds to capture their attention and keep it!
 Don’t make them work either!